joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 $$t \sim 2.25 \, \textrm{hr}.$$

-So it will take the apple about two hours and fifteen minutes to drift towards the front wall of the spacecraft and roughly half a day for all the apples to collect on the floor and ceiling of the spacecraft.
+So it will take the apple about two hours and fifteen minutes to drift towards the front wall of the spacecraft and less than a day for all the apples to collect on the floor and ceiling of the spacecraft.

 ### The perils of a more careful analysis --- or, where Alfvén went wrong